Eemshaven: Data Center Location in Europe

 Follow the energy and find your way to Eemshaven.

 Eemshaven has several large power stations as well as several high-voltage and medium-voltage stations, which provide a guaranteed energy supply.
-There are three operational power stations: the gas-fuelled power stations of GDF SUEZ Energie Nederland (Eemscentrale) and Nuon/Vattenfall (Magnum power station) and RWE/Essent’s new powdercoal & biomass power station.
+There are three operational power stations: the gas-fuelled power stations of Engie (Eemscentrale) and Nuon/Vattenfall (Magnum power station) and RWE/Essent’s new powdercoal & biomass power station.
 Besides power stations, other forms of energy are also available.
 Electricity from a Norwegian hydroelectric power station is transported to the Netherlands by means of the NorNed undersea highvoltage cable, whilst Norway is able to buy electricity from the Netherlands by using the same cable.
 A large converter station has been built in Eemshaven for this purpose.
 Advanced plans are in place for NorNed 2 and an undersea cable to Denmark – the COBRA cable – which would transport electricity from wind energy – is under construction.
-Gemini, in which the Canadian Northland Power has a big share, is also building a landfall point of 600 MW for electricity that is generated by wind energy in the North Sea.
+Gemini, in which the Canadian Northland Power has a big share, has also built a landfall point of 600 MW for electricity that is generated by wind energy in the North Sea.
 And the share of offshore wind energy in Eemshaven will increase in future, because thousands of wind turbines are planned in the North Sea close to the Eemshaven.

 The data center market is characterised by a demand for extremely reliable power supply.
 Many energy producers have already established themselves in Eemshaven or are in the process of doing so, which enables Groningen Seaports to meet a reliable power demand and present itself as a highly attractive location for data centers.
 The region offers an excellent energy grid with a lot of power stations in the area.
 The average availability of the Dutch energy grid over the last five years accounted to 99,9943%.
 This incredibly high percentage is even higher in Eemshaven, due to the excellent connections.